 Like the city of Centerville, Washington Township does not require a license to operate a business.
 However, it is necessary to obtain zoning certificates for signs and buildings.
 For zoning certificates, contact the Township's Development Services Department.

 Retailers with a fixed place of business in Montgomery County must apply for a vendor's license with the County Auditor.
 All other vendor licenses (service, delivery and transient) are issued by the Ohio Department of Taxation.
-There is a $25 application fee for these licenses.

 Depending on your category of business or profession, you may need to comply with additional state and federal licensing and regulations.